mdylan2/terminal_management_system/README.md

 2) Login as a Librarian
 3) Register as a User/Librarian

 Users and librarians can login and will be redirected to separate views with different options.
-The images below demonstrate the views/features in the terminal application.
+Users can rent books, return books, update their info, etc. while librarians can add books, check books rented for too long, check user fees, etc. The images below demonstrate the views/features in the terminal application.

 __**Main Page:**__
 ![](https://raw.githubusercontent.com/mdylan2/terminal_management_system/master/images/1.png)